Energy Conservation Services

 - Received $888,000 in utility rebates since FY2007.

-- Purchased 17 percent of electricity from renewable sources in fiscal year 2013 -- up from 12 percent the previous fiscal year.
+- GSA purchased 32.5% of electricity from renewable sources in fiscal year 2014.

-- Has 42 Smart Buildings -- facilities in which building automation systems and advanced metering systems reside on the GSA IT Network to allow for real-time building performance monitoring and energy-saving operational changes.
+- Has 38 Smart Buildings -- facilities in which building automation systems (BAS) and advanced metering systems reside on the GSA IT Network to allow for real-time building performance monitoring and energy-saving operational changes.

 - Currently has 12 EPA ENERGY STAR buildings.